Best Free Online SEO Tools

 We built this page as a one-stop resource for us.
 When it comes to free SEO tools, we’d rather have one bookmark than many.
 This page was previously located off our domain, but we thought it might be helpful to other SEOs.

-If you have a free non-desktop SEO tool that’s better than any that I use, I beg you to email me and let me know.
+We’re not trying to post the biggest count of free online tools, but the best SEO tools.
+If you have a free non-desktop SEO tool that’s better than any that I use, I beg you to stop what you’re doing and let me know immediately.

 Search Keyword Tools

 - Google AdWords Keyword Planner - Google’s own keyword research tool, the Keyword Planner was developed to help paid search advertisers, but is also used routinely by SEO’s.

 - Google Insights – Check out when a keyword is most seached.
 Helpful for choosing keywords for seasonal campaigns.

 - UberSuggest – runs off Google Suggest, this is a cool tool that helps find keywords and inspire content.

 - Also see SEMrush below… I rely on this tool for some good competitive research.

 - Rank Ranger – Stellar rank tracking tool with some free features.
 We use them .
 Daily SERP tracking, local rank tracking, whitelabel PDF reports.
 Integration with Analytics, Majestic, ahrefs, and Moz.
 Tons of features.

 - Microsite Masters - For free you can get daily rankings (and trending) on 10 keywords.